-Hearing rehabilitation is the process of providing training and treatment to hearing impaired persons to improve their listening and understanding of sounds.
-This process (also known as auditory or audiologic rehab) can include the use of hearing aids, hearing assistive technologies, and other strategies to help overcome hearing impairment.
+Hearing rehabilitation is the process of providing training and treatment to deaf and hard of hearing persons to improve their listening and understanding of sounds.
+This process (also known as auditory or audiologic rehab) can include the use of hearing aids, hearing assistive technologies, and other strategies to support communication.

 Hearing rehabilitation services focus on:

 To learn more about available services, please visit our Hearing Rehabilitation page.